 Active Recovery Workout: Exercises & Routines Guide

-A woman doing the cat-cow yoga pose to demonstrate a gentle active recovery exercise for spinal mobility.
+A woman in black activewear performs the cat-cow yoga pose, arching her back and lifting her head, demonstrating an active recovery exercise for spinal mobility.

 Active Recovery Workout: 10 Exercises & Routines